josefsbreakfast/Polaris-Protocol/Containment_Studies/💞_Containment_Theory/README.md

 ## 🧠 Conceptual Notes

-- **From Boundary to Field** — containment is best read as modulation of movement and probability, not spatial exclusion.
+- **From Boundary to Field** — containment is modulation of movement and probability, not spatial exclusion.
 - **From Reaction to Coupling** — both sides co-evolve; neither is static.
 - **From State to Phase** — “policy” is a momentary measurement of a continuous interference pattern.
 - **From Stability to Learning** — every act of containment teaches the contained how to adapt.
+- **From Certainty to Practical Indeterminacy** — control operates only within computational and perceptual limits; beyond them lies living noise.

 These models are not alternatives to political realism but its *quantum extension*: they treat geopolitics, institutions, and narratives as wave-based ecologies of adaptation.